Skip to content

 4. Calculation

-The kite.Calculation object carries the information about the to-be-calculated quantities, i.e. the target functions.
-Key parameters of the calculation are included here, such as number of Chebyshev moments and number of disorder realizations.
-These are used by KITEx to calculate the spectral coefficients subsequently used by KITE-tools at the post-processing stage, e.g. to reconstruct the full energy dependence of the desired target function (see [worflow]).
-The parameters given in the Examples are optimized for a standard desktop computer.
+The kite.Calculation object contains the information required to calculate desired quantities, i.e. the target functions.
+Key parameters of the calculation are included here, such as the Chebyshev expansion order and number of disorder realizations.
+These are used by KITEx to calculate the spectral coefficients.
+Subsequently, at the post-processing stage, KITE-tools can be used, e.g. to reconstruct the full energy dependence of the desired target function (see Workflow).
+The parameters given in the Examples are optimized for relatively small systems and are therefore ideal to run KITE with a standard desktop computer or laptop.

 The target functions currently available are: